|Nutrition Facts (per serving)|

 Pour the scotch, boiling water, and sugar into a heat-resistant (silver-plated or pewter and tulip-shaped are recommended) mug with a handle.

 Light the mix on fire.

-Pour the mix into another heat-resistant cup with a lemon peel, then put one of the mugs over the top to extinguish the flames before drinking.
+Pour the mix into another heat-resistant cup with a lemon peel, then put 1 of the mugs over the top to extinguish the flames before drinking.